 About the Author

-Timothy Ellis is a writer, campaign manager, and political consultant.
+Timothy Ellis is a writer, campaign manager, and grassroots activist.
 He has worked for the Bernie Sanders campaign, the NDP, and helped lead the international fight against the TPP.